To Stretch or Not to Stretch

 Stretching can be done before and/or after exercise, with the intention of helping a muscle warm up, or decreasing its chance of injury.

-The trouble with many “warm ups” is that they are insufficient.
-Doing 30 seconds of jumping jacks or running in place won’t help you avoid knee issues during your run, for example.
+The trouble with many traditional warm-ups is that they are structurally insufficient.
+Doing 30 seconds of jumping jacks or running in place won’t do much to optimize your biomechanics or protect your joints during a strenuous run.

 When we think about stretching, we think about flexibility.
 Is flexibility important?
 Of course.
 We want our muscles to be able to move through their full range of motion to achieve their best performance.
 Using targeted, dynamic mobility based warm ups actually triggers blood flow to the muscles you will be using.
 Taking the joints that are about to be worked through their full range of motion with light load is the key.
 Taking 5-10 minutes before you start exercise will reduce injury through the addition of nutrient rich blood being delivered to your muscles.